Avial

-Avial or aviyal (അവിയല്, pronounced /ml/) is an Indian dish with origins in the state of Kerala of India.
+Avial or aviyal (അവിയല്, pronounced /ml/) is an Indian dish with origins in Kerala of India.
 It is a thick stew of usually 13 vegetables commonly found in the Western Ghats and coconut, seasoned with coconut oil and curry leaves.
-Avial is considered an essential part of the main meal in Kerala (oonu in Malayalam) and is also served as a delicacy in South India.
+Avial is considered an essential part of the main meal in Kerala (oonu in Malayalam), often the star dish in a traditional Kerala Sadhya and is also served as a delicacy in South India.
 Saying something is an avial is also a common phrase attributing that thing to being a mess.

-Central Travancore has a slightly different variety of avial with its thin gravy whereas the classic avial is thick.
+Central Travancore has a slightly different variety of avial with its thin gravy; whereas the classic avial is thick.

 Ingredients

 Generally, only crisp vegetables are used in avial.
 Vegetables commonly used in avial are elephant foot yam, plantain, ash melon (wax gourd), carrots, beans, brinjal (aubergine), cucumber, drumstick pods, snake gourd and broad bean, etc. are the recent introduction, while the Avial from the Kozhikode region includes bitter gourd.
 Variants of avial from the Kollam region also includes tomato among other vegetables.
 Some people prefer to skip curd or replace it with raw mango or tamarind pulp.
 This dish can be made into a gravy or be made into a semi-dry side dish.
 It is generally eaten with rice.
 The word "avial" is also used to denote 'boiled' or 'cooked in water' — this sense being derived from the way the dish is made.